Mohammed-16/Reward-Hub/README.md

 ## How RewardHub leverages IPFS and Filecoin Virtual Machine

-- We are uses IPFS as its storage solution for secure and decentralized data storage.
+- We are using IPFS as its storage solution for secure and decentralized data storage.
 - All assests, metadata, and NFTs are stored on this decentralized network, ensuring that data is secure, reliable and redundant.
 - The platform's smart contracts are deployed on multiple chains, including Filecoin Testnet Hyperspace, Polygon, and Mantle.
 - This approach makes RewardHub a multichain platform, which enables more users to onboard and provides greater flexibility and choice to customers, allowing them to onboard easily from different chains.